 For more information see:

-The figure below shows water availability and water use as at 30 June each year from 2008-09 to 2014-15.
-As at 30 June 2015, over 4,503 gigalitres of Commonwealth environmental water has now been delivered to rivers, wetlands and floodplains of the Murray-Darling Basin.
+The figure below shows water availability and water use as at 30 June each year from 2008-09 to 2014-15, and as at 31 July for 2015-16.
+As at 31 July 2015, over 4,639 gigalitres of Commonwealth environmental water has now been delivered to rivers, wetlands and floodplains of the Murray-Darling Basin.

 For detailed information on water delivered in each catchment of the Murray-Darling Basin, see the Water use page for each individual Catchment.